 Interesting and fun classroom games for teaching English are an essential part of your teacher tool kit and can make a regular lesson memorable for your students.

-In this post, I’ll share some of my top fun English activities and games after six years in the teaching profession.
+In this post, I’ll share some of my top fun games to play in English class after more than six years in the teaching profession.

 I started teaching in a traditional classroom and later transitioned to teaching English online.
 After working with over a thousand kiddos around the world in different settings, one thing is always the same: students love playing games!